How to draw your very own cartoon images, also known as 'grabpics' using Paint Shop Pro (versions 5-7).

 8. Select the Magic Wand tool.
 Click on an area, then holding the shift key, select all the other areas that will be the same color.
 It is useful at this stage to open the original image file to refer to.
 When you have done this, you need to expand the selection [Selections > Modify > Expand...].
 Expand the selection by 2 pixels.

-9. Use the color picker to get the color from the original picture, or just choose whatever colours look best.
-Switch to the background layer, and use the fill tool to fill the selection.
-Set the Match Mode to "None" to fill all the selected areas.
+9. Open the original picture separately.
+Use the color picker to get the color from the original, or just choose whatever colours look best.
+Back in your PSP file, switch to the background layer and use the fill tool to fill the selection.
+Set the Match Mode to “None” to fill all the selected areas.